 - Caters to the community's needs by offering things like relevant trainings for psychological and medical professionals and credential renewals for licensed social workers.

-Since the founding of T4BC, communication and collaboration among service agencies has greatly increased as collaborative efforts have led to the following successes:
+Since the founding of T4BC, change that has previously taken decades have been embraced and initiated at the community level.
+Communication and collaboration among service agencies has greatly increased as collaborative efforts have led to the following successes: